 Background: Acne Treatment for Dummies

 Acne typically starts once puberty hits, in both girls and boys between 10 to 13 years old.
 If you’re lucky, it clears within five years as raging hormones level out, but for some it persists into adulthood.
 While mild symptoms are treatable with inexpensive ointments found in any beauty and personal care aisle, many suffer from more acute cases that require more attention.
-In the past, getting advanced acne care required scheduling an appointment with a dermatologist for an individual assessment, asking for a prescription for anti-acne meds, and then picking them up from your local pharmacy.
-This lengthy and expensive process discouraged many, however recent changes in telemedicine laws that now allow doctors to prescribe certain meds online have made acne consultation and treatment more accessible than ever.
+In the past, getting advanced acne care required scheduling an appointment with a dermatologist, asking for a prescription for anti-acne meds, and then picking them up from your local pharmacy.
+This lengthy and expensive process discouraged many, but changes in telemedicine over the last decade mean it’s legal for doctors in most states to conduct visits and prescribe drugs over the phone, leading to a surge in remote medical services.
+Skincare companies like Hers and Curology are taking advantage and making prescription acne meds more accessible than ever.

 Without a doubt, Proactiv, Curology, and Hers are three of the leading advanced acne subscriptions on the market.
 If you’re suffering from more than an occasionally ill-timed whitehead, it’s worth looking into them.
 All three offer easy-to-follow regimens and convenient delivery direct to your doorstep.
 Most importantly, they deliver results.
 There’s a growing body of evidence demonstrating that all three actually WORK to clear up your skin.
 How exactly do they do so?
 What science behind these formulas?
 Let’s dig into the underlying active ingredients and how they work to clear up your skin.
 If you’re more interested in how Curology and Hers compare to Proactiv, feel free to skip ahead to our head-to-head comparison instead.

 What are the active ingredients in Proactiv, Curology, and Hers that combat acne?